Frequent Service Corridor

 THE NEED TO UPDATE FSC ROUTES

-FSC routes have been a great success, and BFT is now exploring ways to make these corridors even better.
-These routes are designed to provide premium service, which means not only reliable, frequent buses but also stops that offer comfort, are easy to recognize, and accessible to all riders.
+FSC routes have been a great success, and BFT is now exploring ways to further improve these corridors.
+These routes are designed to provide premium service, meaning not only reliable, frequent buses but also comfortable, easy-to-recognize, and accessible stops for all riders.

-As part of this effort, BFT has identified some challenges at certain bus stops and is working to address them so that FSC routes remain safe, convenient, and accessible for everyone.
+As part of this effort, BFT has identified challenges at certain bus stops and is working to address them to ensure FSC routes remain safe, convenient, and accessible for everyone.

 FSC ROUTE STUDY

 We’re studying ways to make it safer, easier, and less stressful for people to reach our frequent service bus stops.
-This includes reviewing sidewalks, crosswalks, and other nearby infrastructure, while working closely with cities to identify improvement opportunities.
+This includes reviewing sidewalks, crosswalks, and other nearby infrastructure, and working closely with cities to identify opportunities for improvement.

-The study began with FSC Route 1 and is now focused on Route 3.
+The study began with FSC Routes 1 and 3 and is now focused on Route 2X.
 Our team has reviewed current conditions and recent ridership trends and is now meeting with city representatives to explore potential improvements, which could include:

 PROJECT CONTACT INFORMATION